 Eventually, the magic and danger of pearling gave way to oil and industry.
-These days, Dubai is a hotbed of tourism, business, and energy, but its rich and eccentric heritage still shines through.
+These days, Dubai is a hotbed of tourism, business, and energy, — plus it’s home to Burj Khalifa — but its rich and eccentric heritage still shines through.

 Whether you travel to Dubai for business or pleasure, you’ll need to recharge with some food.
 A city of diverse flavors, ingredients, and spices, eating in Dubai is its own reason to visit.

-This post is about what to eat in Dubai, so here’s a look at seven dishes that you absolutely have to experience the next time you touch down in the heart of the UAE.
+Here’s a look at seven dishes that you absolutely have to experience the next time you visit Dubai.

 Besides being named by the Guinness World Book of Records as one of the largest foods you can eat in the entire world, stuffed camel is considered one of the most luxurious and celebratory foods in Dubai.

-Cooked on a spit over an open flame, stuffed camel can be filled with chicken, eggs, fish, sheep, and spices.
+Cooked on a spit over an open flame, the popular dish is filled with things like chicken, eggs, fish, sheep, and spices.

-Stuffed Camel is still considered a traditional food in Dubai, but because it is so over-the-top, stuffed camel is served only when there is a special occasion, festival, Bedouin ceremony, or other important cultural or family event.
+Stuffed Camel is still considered a traditional food in Dubai, but because it is so over-the-top, it is served only for special occasions.
+This could be a festival, Bedouin ceremony, or other important cultural or family events.

-So, if you don’t want to miss this dish, plan your trip accordingly.
+So, if you don’t want to miss this traditional dish, plan your trip accordingly.

-This popular dish has traveled far beyond the UAE.
+This famous food has traveled far beyond the UAE.
 Made from slow-roasted and spiced meat — usually chicken or lamb — a shawarma is a kind of Middle Eastern sandwich.